Last updated: 02/20/2019

 Ultimately, having or not having needed supports in place can mean the different between a successful addiction recovery and multiple relapse episodes.

-After completing detox, recovering addicts require psychological and social supports to help them maintain abstinence, according to the Substance Abuse & Mental Health Services Administration.
+After completing detox, recovering addicts require psychological and social supports to help them maintain abstinence.
 As many recovering addicts well know, the lure of addiction can resurface within any given circumstance or period in their lives.

 In effect, the further along a person moves in the addiction recovery process, the greater the need for psychosocial supports to be in place.